microscope-cockpit/cockpit/doc/depot-config.rst

 display in the LogValueViewer.

 The Value Logger configuration has a labels array which specifies names for each logged channel.
+Additionally it has a Boolean flag to define if the data is pushed from the remote (the default) or pulled.
+If the data is pulled there is a definable poll interval (default = 20 seconds).

 .. code:: ini

   labels:["T1", "T2"]
+  pullData: True
+  pollInterval: 10

 Additional specific parameters
 ``````````````````````````````